ibm-cloud-docs/power-iaas/global-replication-service.md

 If you delete an auxiliary volume, the associated primary volume is also deleted.
 {: caution}

-The auxiliary volume from the storage backend gets deleted when you disable the replication service on the primary volume or delete a primary volume.
-If added, remove the auxiliary volume from the volume group.
-Then, manually delete the auxiliary volume on the secondary site.
+When you disable the replication service on the primary volume or delete a primary volume, the replication relationship between the primary volume and the secondary volume is deleted in the storage backend.
+If the auxiliary volume on the secondary site is associated with a volume group, remove the auxiliary volume from the volume group.
+Delete the auxiliary volume manually.
 If the auxiliary volume is not deleted from the secondary site, an out-of-band periodic check (occurring every 24 hours) sets the auxiliary volume to an error state.

 Use the [ibmcloud pi volume delete](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference-v1#ibmcloud-pi-volume-delete) CLI command to delete the auxiliary volume.